BryceMarshall/CSC_412-512/Shared Mental Models.md

-A Shared Mental Model refers to a common understanding among team members, enabling them to coordinate effectively, anticipate actions, and adapt to task demands.
+A Shared Mental Model refers to a common understanding among team members or [[Mental Models in Communitites|communities]], enabling them to coordinate effectively, anticipate actions, and adapt to task demands.
 Literature general categorizes shared mental models into four types:

 1. Task-Specific Knowledge – Shared understanding of specific procedures, sequences, and strategies needed to perform a task.
 2. Task-Related Knowledge – General knowledge about a task’s purpose, operations, and importance, which applies to multiple tasks.